fortyoneplustwo/notestamp/README.md

 - Otherwise, return `null`.

 ### (Optional) Add a toolbar to your component
-If you would like to add a toolbar, we provide a wrapper container together with a toolbar component that matches the design language of the application.
+If you would like to add a toolbar, we provide a toolbar component that matches the design language of the application.
 You can import them from `/src/components/MediaRenderer/components/Toolbar`.
 These components are of higher-order, so you may override the `style` prop.

 # Install
 `npm install`